symfony/symfony-docs/reference/forms/twig_reference.rst

 The second argument to ``form_widget`` is an array of variables.
 The most common variable is ``attr``, which is an array of HTML attributes to apply to the HTML widget.
 In some cases, certain types also have other template-related options that can be passed.
 These are discussed on a type-by-type basis.
+Note that in case the first argument is a form, all ``variables`` will only be applied to the form itself and not its children.

 form_row(form.name, variables)
 ------------------------------